zoegaidmore/cse15l-lab-reports/LabReport4.md

 `jlxi2<esc>:wq`

 The `j` key scrolls down.
 I *held down* on this key until I got to the line I wanted in the file, line 43, which had the error.
-The 'l' key scrolls to the left.
+The `l` key scrolls to the left.
 I again *held down* on this key, rather than simply tapping it, until I got to the position of the error (the curser was over the "1" in `index1` which would be changed to a "2").
 Then, I used the `x` vim command to delete the "1" that my curser was over.
 Then, I used the `i` command to enter insert mode, before typing "2", which inserted a "2" where the "1" previously was.
 I used the `<esc>` key to exit insert mode and enter normal mode again.
 Then, I typed `:wq`, which allowed me to save my changes and then exit vim.

 ### Step 8: Run the tests, demonstrating that they now succeed